 The Answers to Commonly Asked Questions About Financial Aid

-A: Everyone who is interested in a school should apply; that may be the only way you’ll learn if you qualify.
-This year, financial aid may be even more key for people who have seen, or anticipate seeing, a decline in income because of the COVID-19 pandemic.
-Several schools are planning to offer more aid this year than in years past.
-Assets, ‘Iolani and Mid-Pacific schools are fundraising specifically for families facing challenges this year.
-Others, including Hanahau‘oli School, are also putting more money into their financial aid budgets.
-Make sure that you let the school know about any changes to your finances this year that are not reflected in your 2019 tax returns.
+A. Everyone who is interested in a school should apply; that may be the only way you’ll learn if you qualify.
+Most of the schools we spoke with are offering the same amount as years past.
+Make sure that you let the school know about any changes to your finances this year that are not reflected in your 2021 tax returns.

 Q. If parents are divorced, do both of them still need to provide information?

 A. Yes.
 Each biological parent needs to submit a separate form.
 Stepparents are often also required to do the same.